Privacy Notice

 There may be occasions when we will ask you for consent to use your data, for example to provide you with information and opportunities to have a voice or influence, to help us inform the public about our work, to help you access other services, or for the purpose of academic research.
 If this is the case, we will explain to you exactly what your data will be used for.
 You can withdraw your consent at any time, and, wherever possible, any of your data that has been used for publicity purposes will be deleted.

 Sometimes Daybreak is required to transfer your data to the local authority that has commissioned us to provide your service, or to another organisation providing you with a service.
-The 'Your Data Your Rights' leaflet will give you more details about what will happen to your data.
+For those under our Lifelong Links programme, some anonymised data may be shared with the Department of Education, as per the conditions of the funding.
+In these situations, only relevant and necessary anonymised data will be shared, with robust checks in place prior to sharing.

 We will never share your information with other organisations for marketing or publicity purposes.